 To specify a custom name for a DMP node

+'''

-- Use the following command: - # vxdmpadm setattr dmpnode dmpnodename name=name
+vxdmpadm setattr dmpnode dmpnodename name=name

+'''

 You can also assign names from an input file.
 This enables you to customize the DMP nodes on the system with meaningful names.

 To specify a custom name for an enclosure